top of page

 Sea fever | Because the call of the rolling breakers, crushing on the coast, | Trembles deep in the land in my ears and leaves me nowhere at peace, | It is quiet here, I long for a storm-day, with white chasing clouds | And high-splashing foam and seagulls at whirling swirls.

 The first question is, how did the seagull get its name?
 The common origin for the languages of the southern North Sea coast is the Proto-Germanic word maigwis or maiwaz and the West-Germanic word maiwi, which is an onomatopoeia, meaning a word imitating sound (i.c. the animal makes).
 The verbs 'to meow' and 'to mew' have the same origin.
-In Danish language the related verb is mjaver, in Dutch it's miauwen or mauwen, in German it's miauen, and in Mid-Frisian (i.e. province Friesland) it's miau(k)je.
+In the Danish language the related verb is mjaver, in the Dutch language it's miauwen or mauwen, in the German language it's miauen, and in the Mid-Frisian (i.e. the province of Friesland) language it's miau(k)je.

 The English name (sea)gull is different.
 The reason behind it, is that the word gull probably stems from Celtic speech, and is related to the Brittonic-Celtic word gwylan and to the Old-Celtic word voilenno or welenna.
 The Proto-Indo-European verb for 'to wail' or 'to whine', is wai.
 So, again, the English word gull is of origin an onomatopoeia too.
 This makes the shore birds, in fact, wailers or whiners.
 This gives you also a new way of looking at Bob Marley & The Wailers.
 But this aside.
 The Old-English word for gull is, by the way, mæw.
 No further explanation needed.